-10. UNCERTAINTIES RELATED TO COVID-19
+12. UNCERTAINTIES RELATED TO COVID-19

 On March 11, 2020, the outbreak of the novel strain of the coronavirus ("COVID-19") outbreak was declared a pandemic by the World Health Organization ("WHO") prompting many national, regional, and local governments to implement preventative or protective measures.
 As a result, COVID-19 and the related restrictive measures have had a significant financial and market impact including significant volatility in equity prices, interest rates, bond yields, and foreign exchange rates.
-The situation is dynamic with various cities and countries around the world responding in different ways to address the outbreak.
-Government and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
-BCI is closely monitoring its operations, liquidity and capital resources and is actively working to minimize the current and future impact of this unprecedented situation.
-The duration and impact of COVID-19 is unknown at this time; as such, it is not reasonably possible to evaluate the impact of the pandemic on the Funds in future periods.
+BCI continues to monitor its operations, liquidity and capital resources and is actively working to minimize the current and future impact of COVID-19.
+The valuation of private equity investments incorporates significant estimates and assumptions that have been impacted by COVID-19.